rudifa/Calculator/README.md

 ◻ 5.
 Add a Bool property `isResultPending` to the Brain class

 ◻ 6.
-Add a String property description which returns the sequence of operands and operations that led to the result or to the rewsult pending.
+Add a String property description which returns the sequence of operands and operations that led to the result or to the result pending.
 Characters "=" or "..." should never appear in the description.

 ◻ 7.
-Add a UILabel which shows the sequence of operands and operations that led to the result or to the rewsult pending.
-If the resultIsPending, end in "..." else in "=".
+Add a UILabel which shows the sequence of operands and operations that led to the result or to the result pending.
+If resultPending, end in "..." else in "=".

 ✔ 8.
 Add a C button that clears everything (display, label, pending operations, e.t.c)